-Mollie Tibbett's dad urges any witness to 'come forward,' says 'somebody knows something'
+Mollie Tibbetts' dad urges any witness to 'come forward,' says 'somebody knows something'

-The father of 20-year-old college student Mollie Tibbetts told Fox News Channel on Wednesday in an exclusive interview that “the bottom line is somebody knows something” regarding the mysterious disappearance of his daughter.
+The father of 20-year-old college student Mollie Tibbetts said in an exclusive interview with Fox News Channel Wednesday that “the bottom line is somebody knows something” regarding the mysterious disappearance of his daughter.

 Rob Tibbetts, urging the public to come forward, said in a small city like Brooklyn, Iowa, “you can’t do anything there without someone seeing it.”

+“Just come home, pie,” he said when asked if he has a message for Mollie.
+“We’re looking, we’ll find you.
+She’s a brave girl.
+She’ll be fine, just hang in there.”

-“There is no information too trivial” to report to police, he said.
+“There is no information too trivial” to report to police, he added.

 Tibbetts, a University of Iowa student, was last seen jogging in the Brooklyn, Iowa area on July 18.